Puerto Rico Highway 132

 Puerto Rico Highway 132 (PR-132) is a secondary highway that connects the town of Guayanilla to the city of Ponce, Puerto Rico.
 The road runs through the town of Peñuelas before reaching Ponce.
 In Ponce, PR-132 starts where Calle Villa ends.

 Route description

 Puerto Rico Highway 132 begins at its interchange with PR-2 and PR-136 in Jaguas, a barrio located near downtown Guayanilla.
 The route continues east through Macaná and Borrero barrios before entering Peñuelas.
 In Peñuelas, PR-132 crosses through Macaná, Santo Domingo and Coto barrios before downtown Peñuelas.
-After downtown area, the highway continues to Ponce thorugh Cuebas and Tallaboa Alta, and enters Ponce trhough Canas until its eastern end at PR-123 in Canas Urbano.
+After downtown area, the highway continues to Ponce through Cuebas and Tallaboa Alta, and enters Ponce through Canas until its eastern end at PR-123 in Canas Urbano.

 History

 The highway resulted from the old road connecting Ponce to Peñuelas via Barrio Canas.